 Chataigne is built for exactly this.
 It listens for OSC on one side, maps each address to a MIDI CC on the other side, and forwards the values to Ableton via a virtual MIDI port.
 The composers and I would work together to create interactions that work well with the music but also are noticeable to a non-musician, and we would wire that up in Chataigne and MIDI map it to Ableton.

 The main thing I had to learn here was MIDI itself.
-I knew the range was 0–127 and I knew each track in Ableton could MIDI-map its parameters, but I had not actually built anything in MIDI before.
-Understanding CC vs. note messages, how channels work, how Ableton maps incoming CCs to parameters — all of that was new.
+I knew the range was 0–127 and that Ableton could MIDI-map its parameters, but I’d never built anything in MIDI before — CC vs. note messages, how channels work, how Ableton maps incoming CCs.
 Once we had one instrument working end-to-end (Python → TD nodes → OSC → Chataigne → MIDI → Ableton → sound), the rest was mostly copying the pattern.

 The clean thing about having Chataigne in the middle is that the composers could adjust their Ableton-side mappings completely independently of me.
 If they decided the saxophone’s rotation should control reverb instead of filter cutoff, they just re-mapped the MIDI CC on their side.
 My pipeline didn’t need to change at all.

-I had built a small demo visual where circles followed each tracked instrument around a top-down map of the room.
-This was a debug tool as much as anything — I wanted to see at a glance what QTM was tracking and where.
+I had built a small debug visual where circles followed each tracked instrument around a top-down map of the room — a tool to see at a glance what QTM was tracking.
 It was not the “real” visual.
+The “real” visuals had subtle mappings: position driving noise parameters and slow color shifts inside a larger generative composition.
+They were genuinely reactive, but that reactivity was buried in a busy piece.

 The lesson was about perception, not sophistication.
 A visual that obviously tracks a one-to-one relationship with your movement is instantly readable as “I am making this happen.”
 A visual that modulates a deep generative parameter is technically more interesting, but if the feedback loop from your body to the screen isn’t fast and obvious, you don’t perceive yourself as controlling anything.
 And if you don’t feel in control, you don’t engage.

-The system itself didn’t change in response.
-What changed was the visual mapping strategy.
-The team started leaning into mappings with clearer, more direct cause-and-effect — big shapes that followed guests, scale changes tied to velocity, color shifts on pose detection triggers — and keeping the subtle generative stuff as background texture rather than as the primary reactive layer.
-We also leaned into the pose detection, making them easier to trigger and more responsive to movement: a cat animation that popped up when you stood in a line became a cat that moved with you in line.
+The system itself didn’t change.
+The visual mapping strategy did.
+The team leaned into clearer cause-and-effect — big shapes that followed guests, scale tied to velocity, color shifts on pose triggers — keeping the subtle generative stuff as background texture.
+We also made the pose detections easier to trigger: a cat animation that popped up when you stood in a line became a cat that moved with you in line.

-This ended up being one of the most useful things I took away from the project.
-I went in thinking about the pipeline as a technical problem (how do I get data from A to B reliably?) and came out thinking about it as a perception problem (how does a guest know their body is driving this?).
+This was one of the most useful things I took from the project.
+I went in thinking of the pipeline as a technical problem (how do I get data from A to B reliably?) and came out thinking of it as a perception problem (how does a guest know their body is driving this?).
 The answer involves the pipeline, but it’s not about the pipeline.

-Working on Maestro! taught me that being the systems person on a creative collaboration is a specific kind of role.
-You are not making the art, you are making the art makeable.
-The measure of your success is not “did I build something impressive” but “did everyone else get to spend their time on their own craft instead of fighting the tools.”
+Working on Maestro! taught me that being the systems person on a creative collaboration is a specific kind of role: you’re not making the art, you’re making the art makeable.
+Success isn’t “did I build something impressive” but “did everyone else get to spend their time on their own craft instead of fighting the tools.”
+I’m proud of how clean the handoff ended up being — by the end, composers worked entirely in Ableton and visual artists entirely in TouchDesigner with named CHOP channels.
+Nobody needed to touch my Python or understand the QTM side.
+The pipeline just worked.

-The other thing this project made clear is that I really enjoy this kind of work: the translation-layer, make-the-data-useful, sit-between-the-artists-and-the-sensors kind of work.
-It is half engineering and half design.
-You are building for an audience of creative collaborators who have their own tools and their own ways of thinking, and your job is to meet them where they are.
+This project also made clear that I really enjoy this kind of work: the translation-layer, make-the-data-useful, sit-between-the-artists-and-the-sensors kind of work.
+It’s half engineering and half design — building for creative collaborators who have their own tools and ways of thinking, and meeting them where they are.